-All persons in the building who are not maintaining a social distance of 6 feet must wear masks indoors as a general rule.
+All persons in the building must wear masks indoors as a general rule.
 This applies to all students at the K-8 campus, and faculty, staff, and any other individuals on both campuses.
-At the preschool, masks for preschool students are not required but are strongly encouraged.
+At the preschool, masks for 2s are not required but are strongly encouraged.
 There are exceptions and special circumstances as outlined below, and with the youngest children, mask-wearing is balanced with other ways of maintaining safety in a developmentally appropriate way at the discretion of the teacher.
 Masks must always be worn when entering "public areas" such as hallways, stairwells, bathrooms, or other spaces multiple individuals or groups may pass through, or in situations where social distancing may be difficult to maintain, such as riding in elevators, entering/exiting classrooms with others, or in narrow halls and passageways.
 Individuals should have their masks with them at all times, as they must be prepared to put them on if someone else who is unmasked is unexpectedly unable to socially distance (as when stepping into an elevator).